If You Try A Shampoo Bar Once and It Does Not "Work" Is It a Sign That It Is Bad For You?

 I have learned to create some great muffins free from processed sugar, flour, and oil (still working on that perfect chocolate chip cookie).
 Thank goodness I have always been a label reader because "healthy" food advertising and packaging are often quite deceiving.
 But my lifestyle decisions and changes may not be right for you or anyone else.

 In the same vein, natural shampoo bars may not be for everyone.
-However, if you try something once, especially changing a routine, and it does not "work" is that always a sign that it is bad for you?
+However, if you try something once, especially when changing a long-standing routine, and it does not "work" is that always a sign that it is bad for you?

 It just makes sense that a change in routine to which your body has become accustomed, whether it be diet, exercise, or a shampoo bar, often requires some adjustment period.